quinta-feira, 27 de março de 2025

 • Os críticos não foram gentis com a sátira ecológica de Adam McKay, mas muitos especialistas em clima estão elogiando-a.

-08 – (UEMG-VESTIBULAR-2022) Concerning the excerpt: “Critics haven’t been kind to Adam McKay’s eco-satire, but many climate experts are lauding it”, and the context it was taken from, mark the correct option regarding the usage of the pronoun “it”.
+08 – Concerning the excerpt: “Critics haven’t been kind to Adam McKay’s eco-satire, but many climate experts are lauding it”, and the context it was taken from, mark the correct option regarding the usage of the pronoun “it”.

 (A) “It” is an object pronoun that refers back to “Adam McKay”.